uhef/story-of-telmuir-et-co/chapters/chapter1.md

 As dawn's light filtered through the trees, the fellowship, bruised and battered, reunited amidst the debris.
 Their joyous reunion, however, was cut short by the sudden appearance of Sahuagin, the fish-men inhabitants of the islands.
 The ensuing conversation, a mix of misunderstandings and cultural faux pas, eventually led to a shaky alliance against a group of pirates working on chopping down the sacred soarwood trees of the islands and leaving them bare.

-The relative calm was shattered by the arrival of pirates, sparking a battle that was as chaotic as it was comical.
+The relative calm, and intense discussion about the most advantageous strategy going forward, was shattered by the arrival of pirates, sparking a battle that was as chaotic as it was comical.
 Telmuir, in a strategic yet clumsy move, enveloped the area in a fog cloud, turning the skirmish into a blind dance of swings and misses.

 The pirates, taken aback by this unexpected tactic, struggled to regain their footing.
 Sylvanus, with the aid of the Sahuagin, orchestrated a counterattack, his arrows finding their mark despite the chaos.
 Thuule, ever the warrior, engaged the pirates with ferocity, his sword a blur as he defended his comrades.
 A few mishaps and close calls left Sylvanus and Thuule incapacitated before being revived by the magic of their allies.